-Where mental and emotional health are concerned, yoga has also been shown in scientific studies to reduce stress and anxiety across the board.
-This not only positively impacts many of the above-listed physical health risks, but it can also lead to overall happier, healthier mental states in practitioners.
+Where mental and emotional health is concerned, yoga has also been shown in scientific studies to reduce stress and anxiety across the board.
+Positively impacting many of the above-listed physical health risks, the practice of yoga can also lead to overall happier, healthier mental states.
 Those who regularly practice yoga report less daily anxiety and lower rates of depression and other mental health disorders.

 There are numerous types of yoga, all of which have specific goals and benefits.

 Hatha Yoga is likely the most traditional approach to the practice of yoga.
-The focus is generally on the physical postures (asanas) and there are accompanying behavioral elements to the practice as well.
-Hatha yoga is usually a slower, mindful approach to yoga than some other modern styles.
-It is an excellent yoga for beginners and their transition into the world of yoga.
+The focus is generally on the physical postures (asanas), and there are accompanying behavioral elements to the practice.
+Hatha yoga is usually a slower, more mindful approach to yoga than some other modern styles.
+It is an excellent yoga for beginners and their transition into yoga.

-Vinyasa Yoga focuses on the breath and stringing together various asanas (postures) in order to perform seamless sequences, which together create a unified flow.
+Vinyasa Yoga focuses on the breath and stringing together various asanas (postures) to perform seamless sequences, which create a unified “flow.”

-Ashtanga Yoga focuses on set traditional yoga sequences, starting with the Primary Series, developed by Pattabhi Jois in Mysore, India.
+Ashtanga Yoga follows traditional yoga sequences, starting with the Primary Series Pattabhi Jois developed in Mysore, India.
 It is a challenging, dynamic vinyasa style.
 Ashtanga also refers to the eight limbs of yoga as identified in the Yoga Sutras.

 Kundalini Yoga uses specific postures, mantras and chants, meditations, and unique kriyas (practices) to connect more closely with yourself and enlighten your consciousness.
-Practicing Kundalini with a certified yoga instructor you may experience the kundalini awakening and the spirit bliss.
+By practicing Kundalini yoga with a certified yoga instructor, you may experience the Kundalini awakening and the spiritual bliss.

-Gentle Yoga is, as the name implies, focused on therapeutic positions and fewer movements.
+Gentle Yoga focuses on therapeutic positions and few movements.
 The main benefits of this practice are improved breathing, gentle stretching, and reduced stress and anxiety.
-And it is all achieved through gentle yoga sequence and a process called Nerve Flossing or Nerve Glide.
+And it is all achieved through gentle yoga sequences and a process called Nerve Flossing or Nerve Glide.

-Restorative Yoga is particularly helpful for those struggling with mobility issues.
-It can help individuals who are recovering from an injury or those with physical disabilities as movements are rare, and only a few, slow stretches encompass the bulk of each sequence.
+Restorative Yoga helps those struggling with mobility issues.
+It can help individuals recovering from an injury or those with physical disabilities as movements are rare, and only a few slow stretches encompass the bulk of each sequence.

-Yoga Nidra is a relaxation-based and meditative form of yoga that is said to bring the practitioner to a semi-conscious, near-sleep state.
+Yoga Nidra is a relaxation-based and meditative form of yoga that brings the practitioner to a semi-conscious, near-sleep state.
 Research has shown some forms of Yoga Nidra (such as iRest) can be an effective treatment for anxiety, insomnia, and symptoms of PTSD.
-The Yoga Nidra Benefits are endless.

-Kriya Yoga focuses on carrying the practitioner to an advanced state of spiritual development and awakening by taking specific yogic actions kriyas to better oneself.
-The goal is to ultimately live a more fulfilled life.
+Kriya Yoga focuses on carrying the practitioner to an advanced state of spiritual development and awakening by taking specific yogic actions, “kriyas” to better oneself to live a more fulfilled life.

-Tantric Yoga / Tantra aims to help practitioners get more in touch with their physical selves — through personal exploration and energy connections.
-This, in turn, can enhance one’s physical wellbeing and spiritual growth.
+Tantric Yoga / Tantra aims to help practitioners get more in touch with their physical selves — through personal exploration and energy connections, enhancing their physical well-being and spiritual growth.

-Yin Yoga is also referred to as Taoist yoga.
-It encompasses comfortable passive poses that don’t require much effort and often involve the use of props.
-This type of yoga helps with flexibility by stimulating the connective tissue of fascia, in the joints, as well as along meridian lines.
+Yin Yoga or Taoist yoga encompasses comfortable passive poses that don’t require much effort and often involve the use of props.
+This type of yoga helps with flexibility by stimulating the connective tissue or the fascia, in the joints, and along meridian lines.

 Chair Yoga is most helpful for the elderly and those with limited mobility.
 Practitioners sit in a chair (or stand beside one) while performing poses and movements.

 Bikram Yoga comes from the Indian yogi Bikram Choudhury.
-Two breathing exercises and 26 postures make up this practice, which is to be performed in a hot, humid room with bright lighting.
+Two breathing exercises and 26 postures make up Bikram yoga, performed in a hot, humid room with bright lighting.

-Hot Yoga is performed in a studio with a temperature of around 80 to 100 degrees Fahrenheit.
+Hot Yoga is performed in a studio at around 80 to 100 degrees Fahrenheit.
 Unlike Bikram Yoga, postures and breathing exercises may vary.

-Iyengar Yoga is also based on ashtanga yoga (the eight limbs of yoga).
-It was made popular by a famed Indian yogi named Iyengar.
-The use of props and a focus on breath control are central.
+Iyengar Yoga foundations originate from Ashtanga yoga (the eight limbs of yoga).
+Iyengar yoga became popular with the help of a famed Indian yogi named Iyengar.
+Props and a focus on breath control are central to this practice.

-Self Awakening Yoga originated with Dr. Brahmanand Don Stapleton, PhD.
-It involves unique movements, such as tapping, unwinding, thumping, rolling, and more.
+Self Awakening Yoga originated with Dr. Brahmanand Don Stapleton, Ph.D.
+It involves unique movements, such as tapping, unwinding, thumping, rolling, etc.

 Sivananda Yoga originated with Swami Vishnudevananda in the 1950s.
 It encompasses five core principles: breathing, relaxation, diet, physical activity, and positive thoughts.

 Yoga Therapy is the practice of using yoga as a clinical therapy for emotional challenges, mental health disorders, and physical ailments.
-It aims to push practitioners to higher health and well-being being overall.
+It aims to push practitioners to higher health and wellbeing overall.

 Prenatal Yoga is for women who are pregnant or expecting to become pregnant.
 The safety and health of the baby and mother are at the center of this calming, usually gentle practice.

-Goat Yoga is a novel type of yoga class that involves practicing alongside happy baby goats that’ll likely have fun by climbing on top of you.
-This is goat yoga.
+Goat Yoga is a novel yoga class that involves practicing alongside happy baby goats that’ll likely have fun climbing on top of you.

 Integral Yoga is a type of gentle hatha yoga.
 It originated with the Indian yogi Sri Swami Satchidananda in the 1960s.
 The goal is to integrate or harmonize the mind, body, and spirit.